Créditos: Nuno Alex

-Luísa Leão (Brasília, 1998) is an artist, designer and PhD candidate in Arts with a focus on textiles.
-Based in Portugal, she is currently an artist-in-residence at GamaRama Gallery in the Algarve.
-Her practice stems from the gestures of sewing and collage she explored in childhood, unfolding today into works that weave ancestral and contemporary influences through an experimental, interdisciplinary approach.
-With a background in Fashion Design (BA and MA), Luísa began her artistic journey with embroidered illustration in Milan (2018–2019), later expanding her practice to embrace a wide range of textile processes.
-Since 2022, she has taken part in group exhibitions and residencies, deepening her engagement with wool and exploring its potential as both material and metaphor.
+Luísa Leão (Brasília, 1998) lives and works in Faro, Algarve, where she has been artist-in-residence at Galeria GamaRama since 2024.
+A PhD candidate in Arts at the University of Beira Interior (UBI), she holds a bachelor's and master's degree in Fashion Design from the same institution, with academic exchanges at the Polytechnic Institute of Milan and the Federal University of Ceará.
+Her practice has its origins in the sewing and collage techniques she explored in childhood, now revisited in abstract works that combine ancestral and contemporary references in an experimental and interdisciplinary approach.
+She began her artistic journey with embroidered illustration in Milan (2018-2019), later expanding her practice to encompass a wide range of textile processes.
+Since 2022, she has participated in exhibitions and residencies, deepening her involvement with wool and exploring its potential as a material and metaphor.

 Statement